chocolateboy/Getopt-Module/README.md

 ##### spec

-A hashref that makes the various components of the option available e.g.:
+A hashref that makes the various components of the option available, e.g.:

 Command: